saharathkleips/QtOpenGL-ComputerGraphics/PA11/README.md

 + [Bug Encounters / Error Fixes](bugs.md)

 ##Instructions
 When the game starts you will be shown a title screen.
-That allows you to start a game or to exit.
+The title screen provides options to start a game or to exit.
+The settings have currently been disabled.
+Pressing play will cause a random maze and environment to load.
+Depending on the specs of your machine, this can take a couple seconds.
 ![](TitleScreen.png "Title Screen")
-Once you start a game tilt the board to guide the marbles toward their goal.
+Once you start a game tilt the board to guide the balls toward the hole.
+Space may be used to reset the camera incase you off center it.
 ![](GameScreen.png "Game Screen")
-Once you have reached your goal you will be shown a win message, then you can choose to restart the game or quit.
+If you manage to actually sit through and win the game, you'll be treated with a special victory screen!
+You can then choose to restart the game, and play on a new maze, or quit by selecting the menu options.

 ##Controls
 Player Controls